RareSkills/solana-tutorial/content/token-2022/token-2022.md

 ![The data inside a mint account in Token-2022](https://r2media.rareskills.io/SolanaToken2022/image6.png)

- Applications can adopt Token-2022 by simply changing the program ID in their transactions.
+ Applications can adopt Token-2022 by simply changing the program ID in their instructions.

 Here’s the list of Token-2022 instruction beyond original 25 instructions of the Token program.
 The [token instructions](https://docs.rs/crate/solarti-token-2022/latest/source/src/instruction.rs) that are named to match the extensions they initialize or manage: